The Vermont Statutes Online

 (3) Automatic data processing services and systems and programming services within the Department of Labor shall be the responsibility and under the direct control of the Commissioner in the administration of this chapter and chapter 15 of this title.

-(e)(1) Subject to such restrictions as the Board may by regulation prescribe, information from unemployment insurance records may be made available to any public officer or public agency of this or any other state or the federal government dealing with the administration or regulation of relief, public assistance, unemployment compensation, a system of public employment offices, wages and hours of employment, workers’ compensation, misclassification or miscoding of workers, occupational safety and health, or a public works program for purposes appropriate to the necessary operation of those offices or agencies.
-The Commissioner may also make information available to colleges, universities, and public agencies of the State for use in connection with research projects of a public service nature and to the Vermont Economic Progress Council with regard to the administration of 32 V.S.A. chapter 105, subchapter 2, but no person associated with those institutions or agencies may disclose that information in any manner that would reveal the identity of any individual or employing unit from or concerning whom the information was obtained by Commissioner.
+(e)(1) Subject to restrictions adopted by the Board by rule, information from unemployment insurance records may be made available to any public officer or public agency of this or any other state or the federal government dealing with the administration or regulation of relief, public assistance, unemployment compensation, a system of public employment offices, wages and hours of employment, workers’ compensation, misclassification or miscoding of workers, occupational safety and health, or a public works program for purposes appropriate to the necessary operation of those offices or agencies.
+The Commissioner may also make information available to colleges, universities, and public agencies of the State for use in connection with research projects of a public service nature and to the Vermont Economic Progress Council with regard to the administration of 32 V.S.A. chapter 105, subchapter 2, but no person associated with those institutions or agencies may disclose that information in any manner that would reveal the identity of any individual or employing unit from or concerning whom the information was obtained by the Commissioner.

 (A) The Department of Labor shall participate in the income and eligibility verification procedures under the Deficit Reduction Act of 1984, Pub.
 L. No. 98-369, which provides for the exchange of information among state agencies administering programs funded with federal monies provided under the Temporary Assistance for Needy Families (TANF) block grant, Medicaid, Supplemental Nutrition Assistance Program (SNAP), SSI, Unemployment Compensation, and any other state program under a plan approved under Title I, X, XIV, or XVI of the Social Security Act.